Uniswap/docs/versioned_docs/version-V1/overview/degens/backgrounds.md

 DEGEN backgrounds were randomly assigned upon minting, which either resulted in a **Common** background or one of three special backgrounds: **Rare**, **Meta**, **Legendary**.

-Background come with special perks such as a distinguished look in game and exta earning multipliers.
+Backgrounds come with special perks such as a distinguished look in game and extra earning multipliers.

 ## Earnings Multipliers